 While his career ambition was to be a fiction writer, René took a job as a teacher with the Scarborough Board of Education many years ago.
 He was amazed to find out how many students hated reading.
 When he couldn't find readable and interesting books in the library for those students he began to write his own using the students' names as the main characters.
 Young students stopped being an annoyance to René and he began to like using drama and historical narratives to trick reluctant students into learning.
 He also discovered the joy of researching and writing non-fiction.

-Here, talking to students about the mine disasters in Springhill, Nova Scotia, René leads into a talk on child labour laws in Canada.
+Below, talking to students about the mine disasters in Springhill, Nova Scotia, René leads into a talk on child labour laws in Canada.
 In the 1800's boys as young as twelve worked (and died) in the Springhill coal mines.

-Some of the other authors are Marsha Skrypuch (who organized the event) Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher and Nadia Hohn.
+Some of the famous authors are Marsha Skrypuch (who organized the event) Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher and Nadia Hohn.

 René occasionally misses teaching.
 In the photo above he was given a wonderful book launch at Stockdale P.S., his last school.
 Kathryn Corbett (owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
 Here, his former students read their favourite parts from Leaving Fletchville.